Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

     }],
     ```

 Specify the same keys as the transaction manager configuration.
-The remote enclaves can use all key types, including
+The remote HTTP enclaves can use all key types, including
 vaults.

-## Including jar files

-When using individual jars (that is, not `tessera-app--app.jar`), the core transaction manager
-jar and enclave clients jars are both needed and must be included in the classpath.

-!!! example
-    ```
-    java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json
-    ```

-When using the complete transaction manager jar (that is, `tessera-app--app.jar`), all relevant files
-are included and only the configuration file must be updated.

-When using a vault with a remote enclave, include the corresponding JAR on the classpath.
+When using a vault with the enclave, include the corresponding JAR on the classpath.
 For example:

 * `/path/to/azure-key-vault-0.9-SNAPSHOT-all.jar`
 * `/path/to/hashicorp-key-vault-0.9-SNAPSHOT-all.jar`

+If using the all-in-one Transaction Manager jar, all the relevant files are included, and just the
+configuration needs to be updated for the TM.

+If using the individual "make-your-own" JARs, you will need the "core Transaction Manager" JAR along
+with the "Enclave clients" JAR, and add them both to the classpath as such: `java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json`